Lueken/Immunization-Automation/README.md

-# WAIIS Immunization Automation
+# [STATE] Immunization Automation

-An automated Python script that streamlines the process of extracting student immunization data from the WAIIS (Wisconsin Immunization Registry) database and distributing it to staff members via email.
+An automated Python script that:
+1. Extracts active student roster data from the school district's database
+2. Formats it according to state immunization registry requirements
+3. Emails the data to DOH staff who upload it to the state immunization tracking system
+4. Enables the DOH to match student records with their immunization histories for compliance monitoring
 ## 🎯 Purpose

 This application automates the tedious manual process of:
-1. **Querying the WAIIS database** for active student roster data
+1. **Querying the database** for active student roster data
 2. **Generating Excel reports** with immunization compliance information
 3. **Emailing reports** to designated staff members for processing
 4. **Automatically handling school year transitions** every September 1st